• Skip to primary navigation

 • Cook the noodles until soft and drain them well.

-• Heat a wide and shallow pan on high heat and when it is VERY HOT, add a tablespoon of vegetable oil to it.
+• Heat a wide and shallow pan on high heat and when it is VERY HOT, add 1 tablespoon of oil to it.

 • Spread ½ of the cooked noodles in a thin and even layer on the pan.